lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 end
 ```

-10. you should end your script by terminating the calling to MPI environment.
+10. Finally, end your script by terminating the calling to MPI environment.

 ```
 MPI.Finalize()